Hartland landfill: History

 The Hartland landfill started as a private dump site in the early 1950s.
-The Hartland landfill was bought by the Capital Regional District in 1975.
-As it began to fill up, construction began on phase two in 1997, filling in Heal Lake.
+The Hartland landfill was bought by the Capital Regional District in 1975, and was managed privately until 1985, when the CRD assumed direct control.
+This original part of the landfill, dubbed Phase 1, reached capacity in 1996, and was completely closed by 1998, capped in plastic and soil.
+The 1991 SWMP had already scheduled Phase 2 to begin landfilling by 1993; it did not begin operation until April 30, 1997.
 This involved blasting out the side of a rock face and covering phase one with dirt and vegetation.
 This procedure is still taking place.
 In 2003 the Hartland landfill installed an electricity generating station, to create electricity from the methane gas that was being collected from the decomposing refuse.
 This generating station now creates 1.6 megawatts of electricity, enough to power about 1,600 homes.
 After analysis of its garbage composition, the landfill found that 30 percent of its garbage was organic in nature.
 This has resulted in calls for local food waste collection and composting, which is currently done in some of the region's municipalities either as a regular service or as a pilot project.